bluetooth-bBluetooth advertisement decoding

 Parsing the data

 Efento loggers communicate their current status using BLE advertising frames.
-To retrieve complete information, the receiving device (e.g., a gateway) must perform active scanning, enabling the logger to send both its standard advertisement and its scan response.
+To retrieve complete information, the receiving device (e.g., a gateway) must perform active scanningarrow-up-right, enabling the logger to send both its standard advertisement and its scan response.

 Efento devices running firmware version 6.X.X send their data in two separate frames: